validatedpatterns/industrial-edge/README.md

 - site-config.yaml
 ```

-The entry in bases needs to reference the blueprint being used (in this case blueprint-pae), and the profile install-config file (in this case `profiles/production.aws/00_install-config`).
+The entry in bases needs to reference the blueprint being used, and the profile install-config file (in this case `profiles/production.gcp/00_install-config`).
 The other entries need to be just written literally.

 + **install-config.patch.yaml**: is a patch to modify the domain from the base blueprint.
 You need to customize with the domain you want to give to your site.
 + **install-config.name.patch.yaml**: is a patch to modify the site name from the base blueprint.
 You need to customize with the name you want to give to your site.